KanikaChaturvedi/gestureSync/README.md

-This is the Official Repo for gestureSync
+This is the Official Repo for gestureSync.